-With this option, you specify to which work file the selected data are to be written: The data will be written to Work File 1 in alphanumeric form (to the default for non-mainframe environments).
-Work File 1 can be for any form of transfer supported by SECULD2/SECLOAD.
+Transfer With this option, you specify to which work file the selected data are to be written: Y The data will be written to Work File 1 in alphanumeric form (this is the default for non-mainframe environments).
+Work File 1 can be used for any form of transfer supported by SECULD2/SECLOAD.
 N The data will be written to Work File 5 in binary form (this is the default for mainframe environments).
 Work File 5 can only be used if the data are to be transferred to another system file on the same hardware platform.
-If you select function code "O", "L" or "P", you also have to specify the type of object/link to be unloaded.
+Object Type be unloaded.
 If you select function code "C", you also have to specify the type of components (DDM profiles) to be unloaded.
-For a selection list of possible types, enter a question mark (?) in the Object Type field.
+Start Value For a selection list of possible types, enter a question mark (?) in the Object Type field.
 You can specify an ID to unload a certain object or range of objects.
 See also Range below.
 Start Value is not applicable to function codes "" and "D".
-This field determines how the value specified in the Start Value field is to be treated: If you select function be unloaded.
-If you select function of to be unloaded.
-For a selection list of You can specify an ID See also Range below Start Value is not app
+Range This field determines how the value specified in the Start Value field is to be treated:

-If you leave the Range field blank, the value in the Start Value field will be treated as a actual start value; that is, the range of objects to be unloaded will begin with the one who object ID begins with to the value specified as Start Value.
-If you enter an asterisk () in the Range field, the range of objects to be unloaded will comprise only those whose object IDs begin with the value specified as Start Value.
-If you enter a plus sign (+) in the Range field, the range of objects to be unloaded will con only of the one whose object ID is specified as Start Value - or, in the case of links, will include only those whose object ID is specified as Start Value. comprise only those whose object IDs begin with the value specified as Start Value.
-If you enter a plus sign (+) in the Range field, the range of objects to be unloaded will control only of the one whose object ID is specified as Start Value - or, in the case of links, will only of the one whose object ID is specified as Start Value - or, in the case of links, will This field can only be used in conjunction with function code "L".
-You can specify a user to unload only links of a certain user or range of users.
-To selecte a range of links, you use see Range field (see below).
-This field can only be used in conjunction with function code "L".
-It determines how the vaspecified in the Link ID field is to be treated: If you leave the Range field blank, the value in the Link ID field will be treated as an act start value; that is, the range of links to be unloaded will begin with the one whose user corresponds to the value specified as Link ID.
-If you enter an asterisk () in the Range field, the range of links to be unloaded will on include those whose user IDs begin with the value specified as Link ID. ■ If you enter a plus sign (+) in the Range field, the range of links to be unloaded will on include those whose user ID corresponds to the value specified as Link ID.
-Number You may specify the number of objects to be transferred.
+actual start value; ange field blank, the value in the Start Value field will be treated as an that is, the range of objects to be unloaded will begin with the one whose with to the value specified as Start Value. ■ If you enter an asterisk () in the Range field, the range of objects to be unloaded wi comprise only those whose object IDs begin with the value specified as Start Value. only of the one w sign (+) in the Range field, the range of objects to be unloaded will consist hose object ID is specified as Start Value - or, in the case of links, will e whose object ID is specified as Start Value.
+Link ID This field can only be used in conjunction with function code "L".
+You can specify a user ID to unload only links of a certain user or range of users.
+To selecte a range of f links, you use see Range field (see below).
+Range e used in conjunction with function code "L".
+It determines how the value x ID field is to be treated: start value; that is ange field blank, the value in the Link ID field will be treated as an actual, the range of links to be unloaded will begin with the one whose user ID e value specified as Link ID.
+If you enter an asterisk () in the Range field, the range of links to be unle include those whose user IDs begin with the value specified as Link ID.
+If you enter a plus sign (+) in the Range field, the range of links to be unle include those whose user ID corresponds to the value specified as Link II Number You may specify the number of objects to be transferred.
 (This option is not applicable to function codes "" and "D".)
-Date from/to You may specify two dates to unload only objects which were created/last modified in the period of time.
-(This option is not applicable to function code "D".)
+Date from/to (This option is not applicable to function code "D".)
 Work File You specify the name of the work file to which the data are to be written.
 If you use Work File 5, the work-file name must end with ".sag".
-If you use Work File 5, the work-file name must end with ".sag".
+This field is not available on mainframes. Ту The type of work fi le: D Default.
+N Entire Connection work file.
 This field is not available on mainframes.
-This field is not available on mainframes.
-This field is not available on mainframes.
-Ty The type of work file: